danmayer/danmayer.github.com/_drafts/2017-07-25-information-architecture-changes.md

    * new branch: `git checkout -b feature/db_phone_change`
    * edit to reflect your changes: `open doc/customer.dot`
    * convert updated DOT file to updated image: `neato -Tpng doc/customer.dot > doc/customers.png`
-   * view PNG & Refactor until happy
+   * view PNG & refactor until happy
    * create a PR and upload the before and after images, diff will be automatically created for the DOT file changes.

-## Dependancies
+## Dependencies

-Their are many tools that could do this.
-If you don't have the ability to automatically create diagrams from your code, or access to graphviz.
-You could build out much of the diagrams by hand with a tool like [draw.io](https://www.draw.io/).
+There are many tools that could do this.
+If you don't have the ability to automatically create diagrams from your code or access to graphviz, you could build out much of the diagrams by hand with a tool like [draw.io](https://www.draw.io/).
 If you are using Rails, I recommend the below setup.

 ### Add to your `gemfile` in your dev/test group